cd-mcfarland/fast_prng/README.txt

         Normal PRNG to be used with C/C++ code.

     create_layers.py

-        Python script used to calculate X, i_max, A, f(X), and epsilon, as described in the main text.
-All calculations are done to 128-bit precision and then rounded to 64-bit precision to ensure no rounding errors.
+        Python script that calculates X, i_max, A, f(X), and epsilon (described in the main text).
+All calculations are done to 128-bit precision, and then rounded to 64-bit precision to avoid rounding errors.

     erfl.pyx

-        Error function calculated to long double precision transfered to python for create_layers.py
+        128-bit precision Error function for create_layers.py

     quality_test.c